tburrows13/SpidertronEngineer/README.md

     - Launch spidertrons into space instead of satellites to obtain space science packs (a spidertron does cost ~3x that of a satellite, but the difference is small compared to the total cost of all the rocket parts)
     - Reclaim fish from the rocket either directly or by converting space science into fish
 - Optionally spawn with a spidertron remote configured to control your own Spidertron Engineer, allowing point-and-click movement
+- Heal surrounding buildings by emitting a repair pack as a repair cloud

 *There is a setting that allows you to exit the Spidertron.
 This allows some features from other mods to work, such as entering a factory in [Factorissimo2](https://mods.factorio.com/mod/Factorissimo2)